- Explore Options

 Room and Board Payment

 Semester room and board payments are due with tuition and fees on the first day of class.
 Paying online via Campus Connection using E-check is the fastest and most reliable method of payment at UND.
-Contact Student Account Services at (701) 777-3911 if you have questions.
+Contact Student Account Services at 701.777.3911 with questions.

 Student ID Card - U Card

 New students will receive their ID card (U Card) during Orientation.
 Bring a government issued photo ID (driver’s license or passport) with you.
-Your card also serves as a debit account (U Cash) at a variety of outlets on campus, when you deposit a minimum of $25.
-You can deposit funds in a variety of ways.
+You will also get your fingerscan completed for entrance into the dining centers.